thingsdb/ThingsDocs/v0/content/collection-api/isthing.md

 weight: 125
 ---

-This function determines whether the value passed to this function is a [thing](../../data-types/thing) or not.
+This function determines whether the provided value is a [thing](../../data-types/thing) or not.

 {{% notice note %}}
 [Type](../../data-types/type) instances are also things, so this function returns `true` for a type instance as well.